 Signs and symptoms for MDS vary depending on the type of blood cell that is affected

-Red blood cells, which are the most common type of blood cell, carry oxygen from the lungs throughout the body and carbon dioxide back to the lungs.
-Having a low red blood cell count causes anemia, which depending on its severity can have several symptoms including:
+Red blood cells, the most common type of blood cell, carry oxygen from the lungs throughout the body and carbon dioxide back to the lungs.
+Having a low red blood cell count causes anemia, which depending on its severity, can have several symptoms, including:

 Shortness of breath